Your funnel has a hole in it.

 Active strategy - seek out fraud tooling and proactively optimize for reducing chargebacks.
 Some of the best-in-class fraud protection tools start at around $30,000 per year (including tooling we use at Paddle).

 In comparison, Paddle acts as a reseller for thousands of software businesses.
-We concentrate hundreds of millions of dollars worth of revenue through one MCC, plus a consistently low chargeback rate across our transactions (due to our fraud protection , chargeback prevention , account management, and buyer support ).
+We concentrate hundreds of millions of dollars worth of revenue through one MCC, plus a consistently low chargeback rate across our transactions (due to our fraud protection , chargeback prevention , account management, and subscription support ).

 ⚠️ Key Takeaway: SaaS businesses need volumes of payments to combat fraud signals